Lilianhan/EMOS-APP/README.md

-Century Butler APP (Employee Side Apps)
+/Still working on it, Not finished/

-The Century Butler APP is a mobile application designed for employee use, featuring a range of functionalities.
+This is a mock-up for Century Butler APP (Employee Side Apps) The Century Butler APP is a mobile application designed for employee use, featuring a range of functionalities.
 Key highlights include:

 Framework and Compilation: